Aloyce-inc/.github/profile/README.md

+# Aloyce is currently facing a major service disruption on the Roblox platform.
+We are committed to recovering our services at this time.
+However, we are currently unsure an estimate time that our services would resume on the platform.
+Engineers are working hard behind the scenes to ensure our services come operational in a timely manner.

 # Aloyce

 ## About Us

-Aloyce is a Roblox technology company based in the United Kingdom.
-We focus on technology products like a smartphone, laptop and revolutionary devices for games to use.
-We provide premium experience's for all, including our customers and those who play in an experience with Aloyce installed.
+Aloyce is a Roblox technology company that operates internationally.
+We focus on technology products like a smartphone, laptop and revolutionary devices for experiences to use.
+We provide premium experience's for all, including our customers and those who play in an experience powered by Aloyce.

 ---